 Time to talk about another weak-ass R&B ballad of the 80s, Shower Me With Your Love by Surface.
 Sweet buttery Jesus, this song is unbelievably corny.
 The instrumentation makes me want to barf.
 Those damn sugarcoated keys.
 And of course, there’s a saxophone solo.
 Why do a lot of corny 80s songs have sax solos?
 None of the guys are impressive vocally and the writing?
 Shower me with your love.
 That is preposterously lame.
 Good thing this wasn’t an R. Kelly song because that title would have a radically different meaning.

 Just what I wanted to hear: mom music.
 Bette Midler is basically in the same boat as Barbara Streisand, a good singer whose music I do not care for at all.
-The instrumentation is typical of a boring adult contemporary song with those disgusting keys and strings.
+The instrumentation to Wind Beneath My Wings is typical of a boring adult contemporary song with those disgusting keys and strings.
 It’s a snoozefest.
 Bette Midler sounds fine, but that’s not enough to make a good song as the writing is revolved around cliches, the biggest one being “you are the wind beneath my wings.”
 How many times have you heard that phrase being used?
 It’s what desperate romantics say to their significant other when they want to be poetic, but don’t have any creative juices.
 Well, I hope you like the turbulence because there’s a lot of that coming into your future.

 Are you hearing this, you guys?
 New Kids On The Block are hangin’ tough.
 Bruh, I can’t stop laughing at the thought alone.
 What brain-dead moron concocted this unbelievable nonsense?
 So, yeah.
 Hangin’ Tough.
 Not a convincing song.
 I don’t feel any sense of intimidation or force from this song that makes it tough.
 This is a boy band who regularly sings love songs and you expect me to buy that they have street cred?
 You’d have a better time making pigs fly.
 Add in some sloppy, messy production, some really bad attempts at rapping, and this…